 If there are group-level predictors, such as average income in a state, or vote share in a previous election, these may be used as predictors in the regression.
 They will not pose an obstacle to poststratification because they are at the group level.
-For example, suppose the average income level in the state is available as the data variable then a regression coefficient psi can be added for the effect of average state income, real psi;
+For example, suppose the average income level in the state is available as the data variable then a regression coefficient psi can be added for the effect of average state income, with a fixed prior,